BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 **Suggested Resilience Improvement: Use Cloud Backup.** The following optional procedure will increase the resilience of your recovery backup by storing access info for your Apple account in the cloud.

-1. [  ] Record your iPhone PIN, your Apple account and password, a PIN to an Apple device, and your Apple recovery code (if you have one) in encrypted cloud storage, such as at LastPass.
+1. [  ] Record your iPhone PIN, your Apple account and password, a PIN to an Apple device, and your Apple recovery code (if you have one) in encrypted cloud storage, such as at Bitwarden.

 _Any Alternative Signing Device may be used to replace this Step._